Below is a list of mental health services available for patients in Edinburgh which you can access without necessarily seeing a GP.

 Mental Health Station

 The Information Station is a one stop shop acting as a source of support, information and sign posting.
+This runs every Thursday 1030-1500 at the Walpole Hall in Palmerston Place.
 Lead by NHS Occupational Therapists, input is drawn from health and social care staff, peer support workers, volunteers and key third sector partners.
 The service aims to ensure that people have access to the right support as early as possible.
-Click here to access Mental Health Station information and their leaflet.
+Please click here to access Mental Health Station (2021) Information.

 A free web-based life skills course that uses a CBT approach, which teaches users how to tackle and respond to issues and demands in their everyday life.